-The wording in the letter "I'll do it to because I done it 21 times" is consistent with a mailing date sometime after the March 13th 1971 'Los Angeles' correspondence from Zodiac, claiming 17+ victims.
+The wording in the letter "I'll do it to because I done it 21 times" is consistent with a mailing date sometime after the March 13th 1971 Los Angeles correspondence from Zodiac, claiming 17+ victims.
 Using a simple calculation we can estimate how often the Zodiac claimed a victim.
-From December 20th 1968 to July 26th 1970 Zodiac claimed 13 victims over 584 days.
+From December 20th 1968 to July 26th 1970, the Zodiac Killer claimed 13 victims over 584 days.
 That is one victim every 44.9 days.
 Therefore, from victim 13 to 21, another 8 victims were claimed (8 X 44.9 = 359 days).
-Add 359 days to July 26th 1970 and we arrive at July 20th 1971, approximately four months after the 'Los Angeles' letter.
+Add 359 days to July 26th 1970 and we arrive at July 20th 1971, approximately four months after the Los Angeles letter.

 This letter and cipher appears at first glance a dubious Zodiac communication, but as Zodiologists.com point out, how difficult would it be for a hoaxer to mimic the ciphers or crosshairs of Zodiac.
 The fact the author failed to do this, should be pause for thought.
 There is also something about this letter that indicates the author had written another 'Zodiac' communication (or the author was the actual Bay Area murderer).
 The other communication, also mailed to the San Francisco Chronicle on July 13th 1971, mirrored the 148 character cipher and letter in one crucial way - the victim total.
-The last two widely accepted Zodiac communications were the March 13th 1971 'Los Angeles' letter claiming 17+ victims, and the January 29th 1974 Exorcist letter claiming 37 victims.
-The author of the above correspondence had 19 victim totals to choose from (18 to 36), yet he chose 21, the exact total mentioned in the July 13th 1971 'Monticello' card, which featured in the San Francisco Police Department DNA report under "suspected Zodiac correspondence".
-Did the author of the above correspondence just get lucky, in accidentally choosing 21 victims like the 'Monticello' card, or was he the author of both?
+The last two widely accepted Zodiac communications were the March 13th 1971 Los Angeles letter claiming 17+ victims, and the January 29th 1974 Exorcist letter claiming 37 victims.
+The author of the above correspondence had 19 victim totals to choose from (18 to 36), yet he chose the total of 21, exactly the same as the total mentioned in the July 13th 1971 Monticello card, which featured in the San Francisco Police Department DNA report under "suspected Zodiac correspondence".
+Did the author of the above correspondence just get lucky by randomly choosing 21 victims and thereby mirroring the Monticello card, or was he the author of both?

-The 'Monticello' card was mailed on July 13th 1971 stating:
+The Monticello card was mailed on July 13th 1971 stating:

-'Near Monticello Shought Victims 21 ......
-In The Woods Dies April'.
+"Near Monticello Shought Victims 21 ......
+In The Woods Dies April".